 f.
-The minimum concentrated load on stair treads (shall be applied on an area of 4 square 2 inches by 2 inches) is 300 pounds.
+The minimum concentrated load on stair treads (shall be applied on an area of 4-square 2 inches by 2 inches) is 300 pounds.
 This load need not be assumed to act concurrently with the uniform load.

 g.
-Where snow loads occur that are in excess of the design conditions, the structure shall be designed to support the loads due to the increased loads caused by drift buildup or a greater snow design determined by the building official (see Section 1608).
-For special-purpose roofs, see Section 1607.11.2.2.
+Where snow loads occur that are in excess of the design conditions, the structure shall be designed to support the loads due to the increased loads caused by drift building or a greater snow design determined by the building official (see Section 1608).
+For special purpose roofs, see Section 1607.11.2.2.

-i.
-Uninhabitable attics without storage are those where the maximum clear height between the joists and rafters is less than 42 inches, or where there are not two or more adjacent trusses with web configurations capable of accommodating an assumed rectengle 42 inches in height by by 24 inches in width, or greater, within the plane of the trusses.
-For attics without storage, This live load need not be assumed to act concurrently with any other live load requirements.

-assumed to act concurrently with any other live load requirements, j.
-For attics with limited storage and constructed with trusses, this live load need only be applied to those portions of the bottom chord Uninhabitable attics with storage are those where the maximum clear height between the joists and rafters is 42 inchas or greater, or where there are two or more adjacent trusses with the same web configurations capable of containing accommodating an assumed rectangle 42 inches high in height by 24 inches wide in width, or greater, located within the plane of the trusses
+Uninhabitable attics without storage are those where the maximum clear height between the joists and rafters is less than 42 inches, or where there are not two or more adjacent trusses with web configurations capable of accommodating an assumed rectangle 42 inches in height by by 24 inches in width, or greater, within the plane of the trusses.
+For attics without storage.
+This live load need not be assumed to act concurrently with any other live load requirements.
+For attics with limited storage and constructed with trusses, this live load need only be applied to those portions of the bottom chord j.
+For attics with limited storage and constructed with trusses, this live load need only be applied to those portions of the bottom chord Uninhabitabla attics with storage are those where the maximum clear height between the joists and rafters is 42 inches or greater, or where there are two or more adjacent trusses with the same web configurations capable of containing accommodating an assumed rectangle 42 inches high in height by 24 inches wide in width, or greater, located within the plene of the trusses